thephm/message_md/docs/guide.md

 - empty - same folder as messages
 - a string in quotes - folder name

-If this field is not in the settings file, default will be in the folder where the messages are logged.
+If this field is not in the settings file, the default will be in the folder where the messages are logged.

 Examples:

 To place media files in a subfolder called `media`, use:

 ```
-"media-subfolder":"media"
+"media-subfolder": "media"
 ```

 To place media files in same folder as the messages, use:

 ```
-"media-subfolder":""
+"media-subfolder": ""
 ```

 ### Image embed